-(Guideline, Attachment 2, Fees (f)(1) revised effective 1/1/13)
+(Guideline, Attachment 2, Fees (f)(1) revised effective 1/1/20)

 - (2) Copies of timesheets or billing statements need not be attached or provided unless requested by the Court or its staff (probate examiners or court investigators).
 However, in anticipation that time records or statements may be requested, separate entries should be made for each different activity and project, so that the amount of time expended for one activity is not obscured by "clumping" it with other activities in a single time entry. - (3) Fee requests, except those calculated using a percentage of the assets (see paragraph G below) and those below the maximum amount without a declaration (see subparagraph F.4 below), shall state the number of hours expended by the attorney in preparing the explanation and justification of the attorney's compensation, and also the number of hours expended by the attorney in preparing the explanation and justification of the fiduciary's compensation, if applicable.
 The Court will ordinarily approve up to two and a half hours for preparation of the attorney fee explanation without requiring separate justification for the amount of time spent.
-The Court is likely to require separate justification for attorney time spent in excess of two and a half hours for the attorney fee portion.
-The Court may require separate justification for any amount of attorney time spent on the fiduciary fee portion.
-Such justifications are not required with the fee petition or declaration, but parties and attorneys might choose to provide them at the outset to avoid a possible continuance. - (4) Notwithstanding the foregoing, the Court will ordinarily approve an annual fiduciary fee of up to \$1,500.00 for non-professional fiduciaries, and up to \$3,000.00 for professional fiduciaries, without requiring a declaration. - (5) See Fee Declaration Template below for example of how narrative description and explanation might be presented.
+The Court is likely to require separate justification for attorney time spent in excess of two and a half hours for the attorney time spent on the fiduciary fee portion.
+Such justifications are not required with the fee petition or declaration, but parties and attorneys might choose to provide them at the outset to avoid a possible continuance. - (4) Notwithstanding the foregoing, the Court will ordinarily approve an annual fiduciary fee of up to \$2,500.00 for non-professional fiduciaries, and up to \$3,000.00 for professional fiduciaries, without requiring a declaration.